benwebber/scramble/README.md

 # scramble

-`scramble` is a small utility that replaces all letters in a text file with random ASCII letters of the same case.
+`scramble` is a small utility that scrambles all the words in a text file.

-It is not meant to obfuscate a document, but to render it completely illegible while preserving word and character counts.

 ## Usage